 - Get plenty of sleep.
 Sleep is directly related to academic performance.
 Preteens and teenagers especially need to get regular, solid sleep.

 - Don't ignore a learning disability.
-Test anxiety may improve by addressing an underlying condition that interferes with the ability to learn, focus or concentrate, for example, attention-deficit/hyperactivity disorder (ADHD) or dyslexia.
-In many cases, a student diagnosed with a learning disability is entitled help with test taking, such as extra time to complete a test or having questions read aloud.
+Test anxiety may improve by addressing an underlying condition that interferes with the ability to learn, focus or concentrate — for example, attention-deficit/hyperactivity disorder (ADHD) or dyslexia.
+In many cases, a student diagnosed with a learning disability is entitled to assistance with test taking, such as extra time to complete a test or having questions read aloud.

-- See a professional counselor.
+- See a professional counselor, if necessary.
 Talk therapy (psychotherapy) with a psychologist or other mental health provider can help you work through feelings, thoughts and behaviors that cause or worsen anxiety.
-Check to see if your school has counseling services available or if your employer offers them through an employee assistance program.
+Ask if your school has counseling services or ask if your employer offers counseling through an employee assistance program.

 See more Expert Answers

 - von der Embse N, et al. Test anxiety interventions for children and adolescents: A systematic review of treatment studies from 2000–2010.
 Psychology in the Schools.
 2013;50:57.

 - Test anxiety.
 Anxiety and Depression Association of America. www.adaa.org/living-with-anxiety/children/test-anxiety.
 Accessed July 28, 2014.

 - Salend SJ.
 Addressing test anxiety.
 Teaching Exceptional Children.
 2011;44:58.